Technical Research Analyst

 What you will do:

-Conduct methodical research for everything happening onchain in Africa
+• Conduct research for everything happening onchain in Africa.

-Produce detailed analyses (dashboards & papers) for African markets that are still accessible, and which set the standard for “open science” on open networks
+• Produce dashboards & datasets for African crypto products which set the standard for “open science” on open networks.

-Find and use the best primary resources to understand nuanced patterns in how money moves, or who is using it for what applications at different points in time
+• Find and use the best primary resources to understand nuanced patterns in how magic internet money moves, or who is using it for what applications at different points in time

 Your work will shape: